 Associate Editor Rejena Carmichael is a writer and cinematographer with extensive experience in website development and social media.
 Previously, she served as an intern in the office of U.S. Senator Kirsten Gillibrand.
 An English major and member of Phi Beta Kappa, Rejena graduated Magna Cum Laude from Hofstra University and was invited to speak at the University’s Latin honors Convocation.
 She has been a charity volunteer and participant in various charity walks and runs, including the annual Best Buddies Friendship Walk in New York City, where she serves as co-chair of the walk committee.

 At Manhattan Bride, she serves as stylist on the publication’s award-winning fashion shootings, working on-location at local sites, ranging from the elegant ballrooms of grand estates to the rolling hills of spacious country clubs.
 She also travels to exotic locales to help create some of the magazine’s honeymoon pieces.

 She assists in the regular updates, expansion, and marketing of Manhattan Bride’s website and of Manhattan Bride’s print and digital magazines.
-She also manages the magazine’s social media presence on Facebook, Twitter, Pinterest, Instagram, Tumblr, and Manhattan Bride’s new blog.
+She also manages the magazine’s social media presence on Facebook, Twitter, Pinterest, Instagram, and Tumblr.

 Rejena coordinates and edits Manhattan Bride’s acclaimed Real Weddings section, working closely with brides, photographers, and venue professionals to tell each wedding story.
 She loves discovering how all aspects of planning a wedding join together on each couple’s most special day.
 She also manages the Bridal Beauty and Bridal Services pages, where she regularly reviews beauty and skincare products and services to help brides create their personal pre-wedding beauty routine.